jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - 8-10 assignments and will be graded as `min{submitted_assignments,20}`

+15% Peer Review (three instances)

+- Peer review on others' project checkpoints/submissions, worth 5% each requiring 2-3 feedbacks given based on number of groups

-10% Discussion Board (bi-weekly ish)
+15% Discussion Board (bi-weekly ish)

-- 5-7 discussion board responses, worth 2% each and due before the following lecture (`min{submitted_discussions,10}`)
+- 5-7 discussion board responses, worth 3% each and due before the following lecture `min{submitted_discussions,15}`

 - Active responses to others' posts may bump grade up at the end depending on where you stand, though not required

-10% Peer Review (two instances)

-- Peer review on others' project checkpoints/submissions, worth 5% each requiring 2-3 responses based on number of groups

 ## Academic Integrity